 I use sheet draping techniques during every massage.
 This means only the part of your body I am massaging will be undraped.
-For instance, when we work on your back, I will uncover your back down to here (pointing to my sacrum).
-When I am done, I will cover that part and move onto the next area.
+For instance, when we work on your back, I uncover your back down to here (pointing to my sacrum).
+When I am done, I cover that part and move onto the next area.

 After you are undressed to your comfort level, lie face down underneath the top sheet here (lift the top sheet for them to see the top and bottom sheet).

 I will go wash my hands and come back and knock to see if you are ready.
 When you indicate that you are ready, I will enter the room and we will begin the session.

 When you make a drape and tuck, ask the client – “Does that feel okay or does it need to be adjusted?”